szymczakpau/starter-hugo-academic/content/post/AMP Frequently Asked Questions /amp.md

 title: AMP Frequently Asked Questions
 date: 2022-03-01T17:38:19.010Z
 ---
+In the recent years, antimicrobial peptides (AMPs) are investigated as attractive alternatives to conventional antibiotic treatment.
+What are AMPs?
+Where do AMPs come from?
+How do AMPs work?
+Here I present a basic walk-through for all those getting started with this interesting class of compounds.

 It was meant to be read in order, so if you are confused about something, you should probably go back to the beginning.

 ## What are antimicrobial peptides?